reema0814/MLOpsTemplate/src/workshop/documents/part_1.md

  ![monolithic to modular](./images/monolithic_modular.png)

-## Steps
+## Task 1:

 > Note: You can run following tasks on Compute Instance in your Azure Machine Learning.
 You can use __Jupyter__ or __VSCode__.

-1. Familiarize yourself with the steps in this [jupyter notebook](../notebooks/taxi-tutorial.ipynb).
+1. Familiarize yourself with the steps in this jupyter notebook.
 This showcases the overall data engineering and model building process. **There is no need to run this as part of this workshop.**
     > Note: If you do want to run this notebook, it is recommended to run this in a virtual environment using the conda dependencies specified in this file: `MLOpsTemplate/src/workshop/conda-local.yml`.
 Additionally, if you run the notebook from a Compute Instance, you can first configure your conda environment with these dependencies, and then leverage the ability to add new kernels referenced [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-terminal#add-new-kernels) to run your notebook.